Desiqvel/Varnish-Papitos/README.md

 **Please note that the master branch of this module does not support Puppet 3!**

 On 31st December 2016, support for Puppet 3.x was withdrawn.
-As such, this module no longer supports Puppet 3 - if you require Puppet 3 compatibility, please use the latest version [4.x version from the Puppet Forge](https://forge.puppet.com/Claranet/varnish), or the [puppet3](https://github.com/claranet/varnish/tree/puppet3) branch in Git.
+As such, this module no longer supports Puppet 3.

 ## Module Description